 - Loan origination fee.
 This covers the cost of setting up your home loan, verifying that you can afford it, and performing other administrative services.

 - Title fees.
 A title search and title insurance protect both the borrower and the lender against any third-party claims on the property.

 - Other closing costs.
 Additional costs may include attorney fees, credit report fees, government recording costs, and tax service fees.

 How To Refinance a Mortgage in 7 Steps

 Refinancing is a lot like getting a mortgage for the first time.
 Here are seven steps you can expect to take.

 1. Prepare your finances

-Before you refinance, you’ll want to find out if your credit score has changed since you took out your original mortgage.
-If your credit score has increased, it can help you receive a better deal when refinancing.
+Start by checking your credit score.
+If it has increased, you may get a better interest rate when refinancing.
 If your score has decreased, then you may find it difficult to get favorable terms.

-To refinance your mortgage, expect the lender to ask you for:
+To refinance your mortgage, you’ll have to gather your documents and provide them to your lender.
+Expect the lender to ask you for:

 - Bank account statements.